martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 by Norma to Patsy.
 Mallory also intercepts packets from Patsy and forwards those to Norma at the transport address that Norma associates with Mallory.

-The second session - between Norma and Patsy - is permitted to continue to the point where Patsy believes that it has succeeded.
+The second signaling exchange - between Norma and Patsy - is permitted to continue to the point where Patsy believes that it has succeeded.
 This ensures that Patsy believes that she is communicating with Norma.
 In the end, Norma believes that she is communicating with Mallory, when she is really communicating with Patsy.

-Though Patsy needs to believe that the second session is successful, Mallory has no real interest in seeing that session complete.
+Though Patsy needs to believe that the second signaling session has been successfully established, Mallory has no real interest in seeing that session complete.
 Mallory only needs to ensure that Patsy does not abandon the session prematurely.
 For this reason, it might be necessary to permit the signaling from Patsy to reach Norma to allow Patsy to receive a call completion signal, such as a SIP ACK.
-Once the second session completes, Mallory causes any DTLS packets sent by Norma to Patsy to be dropped.
+Once the second session completes, Mallory might cause DTLS packets sent by Norma to Patsy to be dropped, though these will likely be discarded by Patsy.

 For the attacked session to be sustained beyond the point that Norma detects errors in the second session, Mallory also needs to block any signaling that